 The result is that you move into a home that already feels like your style.
 You spend your time settling in and making memories, not living through months of renovation.

-Older homes often have beautiful touches.
-Original trim.
-Solid wood doors.
-Unique layouts.
-Those details can feel special.
-What you do not always see on a listing, though, is the age of the systems behind the walls.
+Older homes often feature beautiful touches such as original trim, solid wood doors, and unique layouts.
+What you don't always see on a listing is the age of the systems behind the walls.

 Those upgrades are not always visible, but they are part of the basic peace of mind that comes with new construction.